-Survivor pension: The widow(er)'s pension is equal to 30% of the deceased's earnings used to calculate the disability pension.
-If there is more than one widow, the pension is split equally.
+Survivor pension: 30% of the deceased's earnings used to calculate the disability pension is paid to an eligible widow(er).
+If there is more than one eligible widow, the pension is split equally.

 The pension for a widow(er) without dependent children ceases on remarriage and a settlement is paid.